 Onset: Symptoms occur within hours to a couple of days after an offending food is consumed.

 If these guidelines don’t describe your experience with herxing exactly, take heart.
-In the beginning, you may go back and forth between knowing whether what you’re experiencing is Herx Reaction or something else, but with time, you will become better at distinguishing herxing and riding it out.
+In the beginning, you may go back and forth between knowing whether what you’re experiencing is a herx reaction or something else, but with time, you will become better at distinguishing herxing and discover ways to ride it out.

 It’s Herxing.
 When Will It End?